jshvn/professional/linkedin.md

 ##### January 2015 - March 2015

 Developed a system for classifying the cardiovascular health of patients based on time series data consisting of their diastolic and systolic blood pressures.
 Implemented by hand k-nearest neighbor (KNN) and a back-propagating neural network to achieve ~80% classification accuracy on a sample dataset of 39 patients using 10-fold cross validation.
 Measured performance in terms of accuracy, precision, recall, sensitivity, specificity, F-measure, ROC curves, and confusion matrices.

----
-### Incentive System to Improve Smartphone Battery Life in a Device-to-Device Network
-##### March 2014 - June 2014

-We proposed and simulated a system which incentivized smartphone users to share bandwidth over Device-to-Device relays overlaid on an LTE based mobile network.
-The intent was to redistribute battery life across a swarm of smartphones to optimize overall usage of available energy while discouraging unfair play between users.

----
-### NATCAR Design Project
-##### September 2013 - March 2014

-- Designed and built an autonomous vehicle to compete in the NATCAR competition
-- Implemented Canny edge detection theorem for robust vision control
-- Wrote and tuned PID control loop to smoothly traverse the course

----
-### Bandwidth Cost Offset via Wireless Hotspot Advertisements
-##### March 2013 - June 2013

-We proposed and developed a prototype hybrid captive portal and advertisement injection scheme system on a consumer grade wireless router.
-The intent was to create a system that would offer a monetary incentive to noncommercial AP owners to share bandwidth with foreign guests, while also improving network connectivity for mobile clients through access to 802.11 based networks.

----
-### FIRST Robotics
-##### January 2010 - April 2010

-- Cofounded FIRST robotics competitive team.
-Co-lead team to competition at UC Davis
-- Taught myself C++ to program robot's manual and autonomous functions
-- Connected and soldered onboard cRIO, digital sidecar, and other electrical parts
-- Implemented algorithms to autonomously move around, detect, and kick a soccer ball

----
-### jBus
-##### March 2014

-I created an iPhone app which continuously fetches the next 5 bus arrival times at the stops closest to my apartment and displays them on screen with visual color-based reminders.
-I mounted an old iPhone next to my desk and ran this app continuously, and never missed the bus again!